Time-Layer Adaptive Alignment for Speaker Similarity in Flow-Matching Based Zero-Shot TTS: Experimental Setups

-\textbf{Training Paradigm.} To evaluate the effectiveness and generalization of TLA-SA, we experiment with two FM-based TTS architectures. \textbf{LM-based FM TTS.} Following CosyVoice 2~\cite{arxiv2025-duzhihao-cosyvoice2}, the model comprises a speech-text language model and a Transformer U-Net CFM decoder with 2 down-sampling layers, 12 middle layers, and 2 up-sampling layers.
-TLA-SA supervision is applied to the middle layers. \textbf{LM-free FM TTS.} We utilize an FM-based TTS model with a transformer-based text encoder and 9 MMDiT~\cite{icml2024-esser-mmdit} decoder layers, which is similar to~\cite{acl2025-chenyushen-f5tts}.
+\textbf{Model structures.} To assess the effectiveness and structural generalization of TLA-SA, we conduct experiments on two distinct architectures: \textbf{LM-based FM TTS:} Following CosyVoice~2~\cite{arxiv2025-duzhihao-cosyvoice2}, our model integrates a speech-text LM with a Transformer U-Net CFM decoder (2 down-sampling, 12 middle, and 2 up-sampling layers).
+TLA-SA is applied to the middle layers. \textbf{LM-free FM TTS.} We employ an FM-based framework with a transformer text encoder and 9 MMDiT~\cite{icml2024-esser-mmdit} decoder layers, similar to~\cite{acl2025-chenyushen-f5tts}.

-\textbf{Training Configuration.} All models are trained from scratch on utterances with 24kHz sampling rate.
-A cosine learning rate scheduler with a 0.25-epoch warm-up is used, and optimization is performed with AdamW~\cite{arxiv2017-loshchilov-adamw} ($\beta_1=0.9$, $\beta_2=0.999$).
-For TLASA-100k, models are trained for 156k steps with batch size 16 and gradient accumulation of 4.
-The learning rate decays from 8e-4 to 1e-6.
-For LibriTTS, models are trained for 125k steps with batch size 16, no gradient accumulation, and a learning rate decaying from 2e-4 to 1e-4.
-Unless specified, we use a WavLM-based~\cite{taslp2022-chensanyuan-wavlm_sv} model fine-tuned on speaker verification task for the TLA-SA loss.
+\textbf{Training Configuration.} All models are trained from scratch using 24kHz speech.
+We employ the AdamW~\cite{arxiv2017-loshchilov-adamw} optimizer ($\beta_1=0.9, \beta_2=0.999$) with a cosine learning rate scheduler and a 0.25-epoch warm-up.
+For the \textbf{TLASA-100k} set, we train for 156k steps with a total batch size of 64 (batch 16 and 4 gradient accumulations), decaying the learning rate from 8e-4 to 1e-6.
+For \textbf{LibriTTS}, models are trained for 125k steps with a batch size of 16 and a learning rate range of 2e-4 to 1e-4.
+The TLA-SA loss utilizes a WavLM-based encoder fine-tuned for speaker verification~\cite{taslp2022-chensanyuan-wavlm_sv}.

-\subsection{Evaluation metrics}
+\subsection{Evaluation Metrics}

-\textbf{WER/CER.} We evaluate Word Error Rate (WER) for English test sets and Character Error Rate (CER) for Mandarin test sets, using the speech recognition models provided by Seed-TTS~\cite{arxiv2024-anastassiou-seedtts}. \textbf{Speaker Similarity (SS)}.
-We measure the similarity between generated speech and the prompt speech using the cosine similarity of their embeddings.
-Two pre-trained models are used: a speaker-related fine-tuned WavLM~\cite{arxiv2024-anastassiou-seedtts} (\textbf{Sim-WavLM}) and the ERes2Net~\cite{icassp2025-chenyafeng-3dspeaker} model from CosyVoice 2~\cite{arxiv2025-duzhihao-cosyvoice2} (\textbf{Sim-ERes2Net}).
+\textbf{WER/CER:} We report the Word Error Rate (WER) for English and Character Error Rate (CER) for Mandarin using the pre-trained ASR models provided by Seed-TTS~\cite{arxiv2024-anastassiou-seedtts}. \textbf{Speaker Similarity:} To assess speaker consistency, we compute the cosine similarity between the embeddings of the generated speech and the original prompt.
+We utilize two robust pre-trained models: a speaker-refined WavLM~\cite{arxiv2024-anastassiou-seedtts} (\textbf{Sim-WavLM}) and the ERes2Net~\cite{icassp2025-chenyafeng-3dspeaker} model as configured in CosyVoice~2~\cite{arxiv2025-duzhihao-cosyvoice2} (\textbf{Sim-ERes2Net}). \textbf{Mean Opinion Score (MOS):} Twelve speech experts conducted a double-blind evaluation of 20 utterance pairs (10 Mandarin, 10 English) from Seed-TTS.
+To ensure unbiased assessment, listeners rated speech against prompts on a 1--5 scale, with higher scores indicating superior perceptual similarity to the target speaker.